Bandits with Knapsacks: Algorithm

 Further, consider all rounds in phases $q< p$.
 There are $N = p|X|$ such rounds.
 The average distribution chosen by the algorithm in these rounds is $\aveD_p = \tfrac{1}{N} \sum_{q< p,\, x\in X} \Dqx $.
 We are interested in the corresponding quantities $r(\aveD_p, \mu)$ and $c_i(\aveD_p, \mu)$, We compare these quantities to $\empir{r}_p = \tfrac{1}{N} \sum_{t=1}^N r_t$ and $\empir{c}_{p,i} = \tfrac{1}{N} \sum_{t=1}^N c_{t,i}$, the average reward and the average resource-$i$ consumption in phases $q<p$.

 We consider several high-probability events which follow from applying Theorem~\ref{thm:conf-rad} to the various quantities defined above.
-All these events have a common shape: $\empir{\nu}$ is an $N$-strong estimate for $\nu$, for some quantities $\nu,\empir{\nu}\in[0,1]$ and $N\in \N$.
+All these events have a common shape: some quantities $\nu,\empir{\nu}$ satisfy \eqref{eq:nu-conf-int} for some $N$.
+If this is the case, we that $\empir{\nu}$ is an \emph{$N$-strong estimator} for $\nu$.

 \begin{lemma} For each phase $p$, arm $x$, and resource $i$, with probability $e^{-\Omega(\chernoffC)}$ it holds that: \begin{itemize} \item[(a)] $\empir{r}_p(x)$ is an $N_p(x)$-strong estimator for $r(x,\mu)$, and $\empir{c}_{p,i}(x)$ is an $N_p(x)$-strong estimator for $c_i(x,\mu)$.